 On December 3, 2018, PGIH completed the closing of its investment in Multisys.
 Out of the Php550 million total consideration for the acquisition of existing shares, PGIH paid Php523 million to the owners of Multisys.
 On June 3, 2019, the balance of the acquisition consideration amounting to Php27 million was fully paid.
-Further, PGIH invested Php800 million into Multisys as a deposit for future stock subscription pending the approval by the Philippine SEC of the capital increase of Multisys.
+Further, PGIH invested Php800 million into Multisys as a deposit for future stock subscription pending the approval by the Philippine SEC of the capital increase of Multisys, and a balance of another Php800 million subscription payable was outstanding.
 On February 1, 2019, the Philippine SEC approved the capital increase of Multisys.
-The balance of Php800 million stock subscription payable is outstanding as at March 25, 2021.